rixx/books.rixx.de/data/reviews/arkady-martine/a-memory-called-empire/index.md

 review:
   date_read:
   - 2019-07-07
+  - 2021-03-26
   rating: 4
+  tldr: Excellent scifi including technology and language and culture (so much language and culture).
+Loved it even more on the re-read.
 ---

 A junior ambassador from one alien nation and planet to another, which boasts of a highly complex language and culture?